shenc909/TeensyWii/README.md

 For more details please read release_note.txt, see config.h and also here http://forum.rcdesign.ru/blogs/83206/blog22332.html

 Tips and tricks:
 - for INS it's better to use u-blox modules with revision from 6 to 8 (although 7th was not tested).
-With MTK modules position hold is less precise but in also general ok, where PID parameters has to be ~20% less for its.
+With MTK modules position hold is less precise but in general it's ok also, where PID parameters has to be ~20% less for its.
 - for INS it's good to have calibrated accel in 3 axises with +/-512 for each axis with error +/-(1-3)
 - for configuration the best tool is https://play.google.com/store/apps/details?id=com.ezio.multiwii
 - for this release arduino 1.6.7 was used https://www.arduino.cc/en/Main/OldSoftwareReleases